Schematron/schematron-exist/README.md

-# Schematron for BaseX
+# Schematron for eXist

-XQuery module to use ISO Schematron in [BaseX](http://basex.org/).
+XQuery module to use ISO Schematron in [eXist](http://exist-db.org/).
 This module uses the standard Schematron implementation from https://code.google.com/p/schematron/.
+This module is a port of [schematron-basex](https://github.com/vincentml/schematron-basex) to eXist.

 ## Usage

 Install the module in one of the ways described in the BaseX documentation.
-Using the GUI, go to the Options menu, Packages, then Install, and select schematron-basex-1.0.xar.
-Alternatively, use the command `REPO INSTALL schematron-basex-1.0.xar`.
+Using the GUI, go to the Options menu, Packages, then Install, and select schematron-exist-1.0.xar.
+Alternatively, use the command `REPO INSTALL schematron-exist-1.0.xar`.

 After the module is installed, in your XQuery code declare the module import:

-    import module namespace schematron = "http://github.com/vincentml/schematron-basex";
+    import module namespace schematron = "http://github.com/vincentml/schematron-exist";

 Your Schematron schema file first has to be compiled before it can be used to validate XML.
 The compiled Schematron can be re-used to validate multiple documents, or possibly stored in a collection for later use.